 Talk about a morale killer.

-The project destroys morale and/or becomes a Death March
+3. The project becomes a Death March

 As the toothen project enters the second 90% of development, it can be tough to keep the team together.
 Signs of burnout among the team start to appear, and what seemed like a project that would be shipping soon now has no end in sight.